ryandawsonuk/UdemyMachineLearningAtoZPythonAndR/README.md

 The example data set represents customers of a bank.
 The bank has seen unusually large numbers of customers closing accounts (high churn) and wants to see why.

-An artificial neural network model is built to predict whether a customer is likely to leave the bank using.
+An artificial neural network model is built to predict whether a customer is likely to leave the bank.